 What to Do If Hit by a Car While Walking

 If you were the victim of a Florida pedestrian accident or were hit by a car on a crosswalk, it’s very likely that you suffered serious and potentially life-threatening injuries.
 There are several important steps you should take to protect your physical health as well as your legal rights.
 If you are too injured to complete these steps, try to ask someone else for help.
-The personal injury lawyers of Brooks Law Group recommend:
+The pedestrian accident lawyers of Brooks Law Group recommend:

 - or scheduling an appointment with your primary care physician as soon as you can

 - Following any treatment plans prescribed by your doctors, which will give you a much better chance at recovery and demonstrate to any concerned parties that you are taking your health seriously

 - Taking photos of the accident scene, details like traffic signs or skid marks, and any visible injuries you sustained